 Isosteric Heat of Adsorption

-Questions on sample needs – please contact us to share specific information about your sample and options for suitable sample quantities.
+If sample availability is further limited, please contact us to share specifics about your sample and options for suitable sample quantities.

 Volumetric Chemisorption and Pulse Chemisorption: Metal Dispersion (%), and Adsorbate are summarized.
 Other outputs are also available on the instrument printouts, e.g. metallic area.
 Weight % metals are required as input.